boris-hanin/boris-hanin.github.io/README.md

 <!-- -  I am speaking at a two-day program in mid-August on the theoretical aspects of Machine Learning at the Center for Brains, Minds, and Machines [Summer School](https://cbmm.mit.edu/summer-school) in Woods Hole, MA. -->
 <!-- -  I am speaking at a [workshop](https://cargese2023.github.io) on statistical physics and machine learning in beautiful Cargese, Corsica, which runs July 31 - August 12. -->
 <!-- -  I will be a plenary speaker at the 2023 IAIFI Summer Workshop on Theoretical Physics and ML in August 2023.
 This [workshop](https://iaifi.org/summer-workshop.html) will immediately follow the 2023 IAIFI Summer School. -->
--  I am organizing in Summer 2024 another installment of the Princeton Machine Learning Theory Summer School.
-Details forthcoming.
+-  I am organizing in Summer 2024 another installment of the Princeton Machine Learning Theory Summer School [website](https://mlschool.princeton.edu).
 <!-- -  I am giving a mini-course on wide neural networks at the Rome Center on Mathematics for Modeling and Data Sciences.
 Here are some [notes](/TV_Lectures.pdf). -->